Muneesselvaraj171991/BarcodeScanner/README.md

-# Grocery - App assignment on Kotlin.
+# BarcodeScan - App on Kotlin.
 Used Jetpack compose for UIs.